 As I mentioned above, sanitation is vitally important.
 Health Inspectors do not mess around, and the last thing the bar owner wants is a less than “A” rating posted in the front window.

-Read through this post and you should be up to speed – at least enough to be able to answer basic questions if they should come up during the interview.
+Read through this bartender sanitation lesson and you should be up to speed – at least enough to be able to answer basic questions if they should come up during the interview.

 Lots of general information here – but important.
 Most of this is common sense, but I know that there are many of you who have never worked in a restaurant or bar before.

 Give it a good read-through to prepare yourself for any question on sanitation you might get during a bartender job interview.
 You’re going to learn a lot about bar sanitation here!

 You may be wondering what personal hygiene has to do with bar sanitation.
 Well, it all starts with you – the bartender.
 Show me a sloppy looking bartender and I’ll show you some gross sanitation violations.

 Who wants a slob serving them drinks?
 I certainly don’t.
 I shouldn’t even have to mention this, but show up clean and dressed appropriately.
 Customers notice the little things.